 - Select an amount to be added.
 Press Confirm.

-- If you selected “Nintendo eShop” card, you will need to input the card number.
+- If you selected the “Nintendo eShop” card, you will need to input the card number.
 Otherwise, you need to select your debit/credit card or Paypal purchases.

 - On the confirmation page, check the amount to be added and press Confirm.